RohitKattimani/RadView/README.md

 # MedRead Assessment

-**RadView** is a Streamlit-based clinical interface designed to measure **diagnostic decision time and categorical accuracy** in radiological image interpretation tasks.
+**MedRead** is a Streamlit-based clinical interface designed to measure **diagnostic decision time and categorical accuracy** in radiological image interpretation tasks.
 The application is intended for **controlled research, evaluation, and experimental use**, not for open or unrestricted deployment.

 ---

 ## Overview

-RadView presents a sequence of medical images (e.g., MRI scans) to a user and records:
+MedRead presents a sequence of medical images (e.g., MRI scans) to a user and records:

 - Binary diagnostic decisions (e.g., *Normal* vs *Tumor*)
 - Decision time per case